LegumeFederation/qoopty/README.rst

-Qoopty implements a queue-backed web service using `RQ`_ for queueing, and `Flask`_ to serve up results.
+Qoopty implements queue-backed web services using `RQ`_ for queueing, and `Flask`_ to serve up results.